 - What the Directories Say

-Competition Law: “A fearless advocate.”
+Competition Law: Regularly instructed by the best law firms in the business, she is respected by peers and clients alike.
+Kreisberger has a strong private client base, and also acts for government bodies and the regulator.
+“A fearless advocate.”
 “She is very helpful, clear and commercial, and is able to advise on new legal developments.” – Chambers UK, 2015

 ‘Very competent and commercial.’
 Ronit Kreisberger is a recommended leading junior in EU and Competition Law and Sports Law.
 Legal 500, 2014